-Palliative care is available at any time during a serious or life-threatening illness, while hospice care is available only at the end of life — when curative or life-prolonging treatments have been stopped.
+Palliative care is available at any stage of a serious or life-threatening illness.
+Hospice care is available only at the end of life — when curative or life-prolonging treatments have been stopped.
 You don't have to be in hospice to receive palliative care.

 Anyone who has a serious or life-threatening illness can benefit from palliative care, either to treat symptoms of the disease, such as pain or shortness of breath, or to ease the side effects of treatment, such as fatigue or nausea.

-Palliative care may be a good option for someone with a serious illness who needs help:
+Palliative care may be a good option for children and adults with a serious illness who need help: